timrichardson/Prime-Ubuntu-18.04/README.md

 ```
 sudo prime-select intel|nvidia|query
 ```

+The first time you use sudo prime-select nvidia to change, you may get an error about a missing file /usr/share/X11/xorg.conf.d/20-intel.conf which the script tries to delete.
+Do: `sudo touch /usr/share/X11/xorg.conf.d/20-intel.conf` and repeat `sudo prime-select nvidia`

+* todo: fix this, it's a paper-cut.

 Note: the modified script is installed into /usr/local/bin.
 By default, scripts in this path will be found before the official script in /usr/bin

 Don't use the graphical switcher of the nvidia-control panel.
 It uses the standard debian way, which will rebuild your kernel image: it does this to remove the nvidia drivers with extreme prejudice when you swap to intel mode, which will stop this fast-switch method from working, because it assumes the nvidia drivers are present.